 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS, AND/OR CERTIFICATES

-Must be able to maintain state and national fingerprint-based background check clearance as required by the Federal Bureau of Investigation’s (FBI) Criminal Justice Information System (CJIS) Security Policy.
+Must be able to maintain annual state and national fingerprint-based background check clearance as required by the Federal Bureau of Investigation’s (FBI) Criminal Justice Information System (CJIS) Security Policy.